lizard-buzzard/spring-security-user-registration/README.md

     model.addAttribute("confirmedPasswordError", confirmedPasswordErrMsg.getDefaultMessage());
 }
 ```
-This code is not used, it's an alternative to __Thymeleaf__'s global-errors prosessing (see [Thymeleaf: 7.3 Global errors](https://www.thymeleaf.org/doc/tutorials/3.0/thymeleafspring.html#global-errors)).
+This code is not used, it's an alternative to __Thymeleaf__'s global-errors processing (see [Thymeleaf: 7.3 Global errors](https://www.thymeleaf.org/doc/tutorials/3.0/thymeleafspring.html#global-errors)).

-In html "form" of templates/registration.html this  __Thymeleaf__'s code checks for the global error and shows it in __<span id="confirmedPassportError" ...>__
+In HTML "form" of templates/registration.html this  __Thymeleaf__'s code checks for the global error and shows it in __<span id="confirmedPassportError" ...>__

 ```html
 <span id="confirmedPassportError" class="alert alert-danger col-sm-4" th:if="${#fields.hasErrors('global')}" th:errors="*{global}">confirmed password error</span>

 ```
 ## --Commit-16-- ##
-An intermediate, not finished transition toward Spring security.
+An intermediate, not finished transition toward Spring's security.
 The dependency is added:
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>
     <artifactId>spring-boot-starter-security</artifactId>
 </dependency>
 ```
-The main code changes are in:
+The main code changes are:
 - RegisterController:
     - call UserServiceImpl.saveUserInRepository(),
     - publish ApplicationEvent (AfterUserRegisteredEvent.class);
 - SecurityConfig adds two methods for PasswordEncoder and configure(HttpSecurity http) to allow anonymous access to login.html;
 - User class adds @Column private boolean enabled;
 - VerificationToken @Entity joined @OneToOne to User.class holds Date expirationDate field;
-- UserServiceImpl.class with saveUserInRepository(ViewFormUser dtoUser);
+- UserServiceImpl.class with saveUserInRepository (ViewFormUser dtoUser);
-- class UserAlreadyExistException extends RuntimeException.
+- the class UserAlreadyExistException extends RuntimeException.

-Custom property __lizard.config.properties__ added.
+The __lizard.config.properties__ custom properties file was added.
 __UserAlreadyExistException extends RuntimeException__ added.

-On this step a development of a verification procedure with help of the link in the e-mail, which includes the verification token, started.
+On this step a development of the verification procedure with help of the link in the e-mail, which includes the verification token, started.
 Please refer to [Registration – Activate a New Account by Email](https://www.baeldung.com/registration-verify-user-by-email) for additional reading.

-In the controller's __@RequestMapping(value = "/registration", method = RequestMethod.POST)__ method has the code for generating the event on basis of which an e-mail with verification token will be send:
+In the controller's __@RequestMapping(value = "/registration", method = RequestMethod.POST)__ method has the code for generating the event on basis of which an e-mail with verification token is sent:
 ```
 User newRegisteredUser = userService.saveUserInRepository(viewFormUser);
 ApplicationEvent event = new AfterUserRegisteredEvent(newRegisteredUser, request.getLocale(), getAppUri(request));